Enlarged mixed Shimura varieties, bi-algebraic system and some Ax type transcendental results

 \subsection{Acknowledgements}

 The paper originated from a discussion with Daniel Bertrand.
 I would like to thank him for the inspiration.
 I would also like to thank him for teaching me the theory of universal vector extensions and his suggestions to improve the writing.
 I would like to thank Gisbert W\"{u}stholz for our discussion on the arithmetic bi-algebraicity.
 I have benefited from discussions with Richard Pink on the first part of the paper, especially his suggestion to simplify the proof of Theorem~\ref{TheoremEMSVCanonicalModel}.
 I would like to thank him for the interest in the paper and his help.
-I would like to thank Jacob Tsimerman for his comments and suggestions to improve the presentation of the introduction.
+I would like to thank Jonathan Pila, Jacob Tsimerman and Umberto Zannier for their comments and suggestions to improve the presentation of the introduction.
+I am grateful to the referee for their detailed reading and valuable comments.
 Part of the work was done when the author was at the IAS (NJ, USA) and the author would like to thank its hospitality.
 The author was supported by NSF grant DMS-1128155.